-i140 H1B extension is required if you have completed your 6 year quota on H1B.
-I-140 petition is the 2nd step in a 3-step process for employment based green card.
+You can file H1B 7th year extension with approved i140.
+I-140 petition is filed by your employer and is the 2nd step in a 3-step process for employment based green card.

-You can file H1B transfer while your i140 is pending with USCIS.
+You can file H1B transfer while your i140 is pending approval.

-I-140 petition (thereby your Green card) is for a future job with Employer A and hence, unless I-140 is explicitly revoked by your Employer A (current employer), the petition remains valid and will reach a decision stage some day.
+I-140 petition is for a future job with Employer A and hence, unless I-140 is explicitly revoked by your Employer A (current employer), the petition remains valid and will reach a decision stage some day.

 You can do H1B transfer and can start working with Employer B anytime during your i-140 is pending.

-I-140 revoked before approval – You cannot use i140 if it has been revoked by employer before its approval.
+I-140 revoked before approval – You cannot use i140 for extension if it has been revoked by employer before its approval.

 I-140 revoked after 180 days of approval – You can use the approved I-140 to maintain your priority date with new Employer B by filing new PERM and I140.